README

 npm run build

-To start the demos locally run either
+To start the demo locally run either

 npm start